-The Eye Society has a somewhat similar “vision”.
-Seeing the modern eyeglass market as a “sea of mediocrity”, they seek out one of a kind eyewear for their shop.
-They’re a truly unique collection of glasses, sunglasses, and accessories appeal strongly to those who prefer to take their own path, to not always be in step with the crowd.
-To be more than mainstream.
+The Eye Society has a somewhat similar “vision.”
+Seeing the modern eyeglass market as a “sea of mediocrity,” they seek out one of a kind eyewear for their shop.
+They’re a truly unique collection of glasses, sunglasses, and accessories appeal strongly to those who prefer to take their path, to not always be in step with the crowd.

-And that is one thing that all these different businesses (and their patrons) have in common.
-LAB shops are looking to go above and beyond the ordinary, the average, and the “expected”.
+And that is one thing that all these LAB Anti-Mall businesses (and their patrons) have in common.
+LAB shops are looking to go above and beyond the ordinary, the average, and the “expected.”
 They take tremendous pride in the work that they do, and they should.

 Whether the proprietor is whipping you up an unforgettable vanilla chai at the Gypsy Den, or an “Urban Outfitter” is helping you slide into that perfect pair of vintage jeans, you’re guaranteed to receive service with far more than just a smile.